-The trail is named for Richard Goodwin who led the Connecticut chapter of the Nature Conservancy for 50 years, and was chairman of Connecticut College’s arboretum.
+The Richard H. Goodwin Trail is one of Connecticut’s newest long trails, completed in June of 2016.
+It is named for Richard Goodwin who led the Connecticut chapter of the Nature Conservancy for 50 years and was chairman of Connecticut College’s arboretum.